A Love Letter to Essence Music Festival from a New Orleans Girl

 1995 called, she wants her vision back….These are my confessions.

-Why Marie, because it is the most popular middle name in New Orleans.
+Why Essence Marie, because Marie is the most popular middle name in New Orleans.
 Chile, for Creole New Orleanians pre-1910s, women commonly used Marie as their first name followed by the second common name.
 After the 1910s, when English became the norm in schools, the trend reversed: Marie became a middle name with English-speaking names used as first names.
 Chile, Marie wasn't just common, it was THE traditional naming pattern for Catholic Creole women in New Orleans.
 The practice shifted from Marie as a first name (like Marie-Louise, Marie-Anne) to Marie as a middle name after 1910.
+My middle name is Marie.
 Marie is a beautiful nod to the city's Creole heritage.
 We want Essence Marie back!
 My middle name is Marie.
-I loved Teena Marie growing up and my mom nicknamed me Deana Marie.
 Marie is the kind of girl that does not beg for attention, like New Orleans.
 She demands presence.
 The kind that teaches grace and has an authentic history.
 Back to my story..

 Before the Music Stopped